MENU×

 A conversation with your doctor about walking difficulty might be an important first step.
 Personalize this downloadable Guide to help start the conversation with your healthcare team.

-Select which questions you'd like to appear in your Guide, then save it as a PDF, print it out, or email it to yourself.
+Select which questions you'd like to appear in your Guide, then save it as a PDF, or print it out.

 For each question, please select the answer that best describes your walking within the last two weeks.
 You may skip a question if it is not relevant to you.